open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/dblink.html.md

 In rare cases you may need to allow non-superusers to acccess to `dblink` without making any authentication checks.
 The function `dblink_connect_no_auth()` provides this functionality as it bypasses the `pg_hba.conf` file.

-**Warning:** Using this function introduces a security risk; ensure that you grant unauthorized access only to trusted user accounts.
+> **Caution** Using this function introduces a security risk; ensure that you grant unauthorized access only to trusted user accounts.
 Also note that `dblink_connect_no_auth()` functions limit connections to the local cluster, and do not permit connections to a remote database.

 These functions are not available by default; the `gpadmin` superuser must grant permission to the non-superuser beforehand: